MiglePetuchovaite/Book-exchange-app/README.md

 git clone https://github.com/MiglePetuchovaite/Book-exchange-app.git

-Then choose folder where to save in your computer:
+Choose folder where to save in your computer:

 ![image](https://user-images.githubusercontent.com/105554616/224057581-8aad90c6-7ce5-42e8-965c-685a404b2d03.png)

-Now, we will need to create a virtual environment and install all the dependencies:
+Now, it needs to create a virtual environment and install all the dependencies:

 On Windows, terminal bash:  python -m venv venv

-and copy thhis to activate vnv: venv\Scripts\activate
+and copy this to activate vnv: venv\Scripts\activate

 Install all requiriments from requiriments file: